ctross/DieTryin/README.md

 Setup
 ------

 Here we will go through the whole DieTryin workflow.
-DieTrin works best on Windows.
+DieTryin works best on Windows.
 We note that Mac users may have issues using some interactive functions.
 If this is the case, installing an older version of imager (e.g., 0.41.1) should resolve the issue as long as the user has X11 installed.
 ```{r}
 library(devtools)
 install_version("ggplot2", version = "0.41.2", repos = "http://cran.us.r-project.org")